Skip to content

 • Acute severe AR

-• Prompt surgical repair
+• Page cardiac surgery for urgent surgical repair

 • Vasodilators such as nitroprusside and diuretics can be used to stabilize patient